 Abstract.
-This paper presents an overview of our kid size humanoid soccer robot and wants to give a general description of our system for the RoboCup competitions to be held in Graze, Austria 2009.
+This paper presents an overview of our kid size humanoid soccer robot and wants to give a general description of our system for the RoboCup competitions to be held in Suntec Singapore 2010.
+This paper describes the hardware and software design of the kid size humanoid robot systems of the PERSIA Team in 2010.
+The robot has 18 actuated degrees of freedom based on Hitec HSR898.
 We have tried to focus on areas such as mechanical structure, Image processing unit, robot controller, Robot AI and behavior learning.
-This year, our developments for the Kid size humanoid league include: (1) the design and construction of our new goalie and attacker robots (2) the design and construction of a new hardware and software controller to be used in our robots.
+This year, our developments for the Kid size humanoid robot include: (1) the design and construction of our new humanoid robots (2) the design and construction of a new hardware and software controller to be used in our robots.
 The project is described in two main parts: Hardware and Software.
-The software is developed a player application which consists walking controller, autonomous motion robot, self localization base on vision and Particle Filter, local AI, Trajectory Planning, Motion Controller and Network.
+The software is developed a robot application which consists walking controller, autonomous motion robot, self localization base on vision and Particle Filter, local AI, Trajectory Planning, Motion Controller and Network.
 The hardware consists of the mechanical structure and the driver circuit board.
 Each robot is able to walk, fast walk, pass, kick and dribble when it catches the ball.
 The project is still in progress and some new interesting methods are described in the current report.